mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL02 - Color Models.md

 ## Problem Solving

-**Note: There could be errors in the solution.
+**Note: There may be errors in the solution.
 Please double-check it.**

 ### Problem 01